markussilvan/dit/README.md

 ## Integration tests

-Integration test run some simple tests using the Dit CLI interface.
+Integration tests run some simple tests using the Dit CLI interface.
 These tests should be run inside the Docker image with known set of test data.